-The Top 4 Health Benefits of Golden Milkby Amylee Amos MS, RDN, IFMCPRecipes
+The Top 4 Health Benefits of Golden Milkby Amylee Amos PhD, RDN, IFMCPRecipes

 Golden milk is a traditional Ayurvedic beverage that has been used for centuries in India for its potent health benefits.
 While recipes vary, the main ingredient in golden milk is turmeric, which gives this beverage its signature golden, orange color.
 This warming, spiced drink packs a phytonutrient-filled punch!
 Phytonutrients are natural, bioactive compounds in plants that have health-promoting properties.
 The many phytonutrients in each of the ingredients used in this golden milk recipe, along with the healthy fat from the coconut milk make it an excellent choice to promote cognitive health and mild ketosis.
 There are countless health benefits to drinking golden milk.
 We have outlined the top four health benefits below.